Mr4k/blog/content/nerf.md

 [Deblur NeRF](https://limacv.github.io/deblurnerf/) models a camera with non instantaneous shutter speed to reconstruct radiance fields from motion blurred images more accurately.

-[MIP NeRF](https://jonbarron.info/mipnerf/) integrates the radiance field over cones instead of rays (it uses multiple samples per pixel) to more accurately capture the underlying field radiance.
+[MIP NeRF](https://jonbarron.info/mipnerf/) integrates the radiance field over cones instead of rays (equivlant but faster to using multiple samples per pixel) to more accurately capture the underlying field radiance.

 **Limits of the radiance field**
 Unlike some differential rendering methods NeRF only predicts depth and color at first bounce in a scene.
 This means it does not learn deeper structures such as the position of light sources in the scene or unlit object textures.
 Many followup methods including *NeRF in the Wild* make strides to learn more of the underlying scene structure.